-The level of Iranian respect to the guests reflects in his offered place of sitting, type of food, and drinks.
-An Important guest always seated at the head of a room or a table and is the first to be served with food and drink.
+The level of Iranian respect for the guests reflects in his offered place of sitting, type of food, and drinks.
+An Important guest is always seated at the head of a room or a table and is the first to be served food and drink.
 Social etiquette deems refusal of these honors and pressing them on to another person.

 |The Row of donors in the Achaemenid court|